VasilisPapatheodorou/Web-Application/README.md

 ## AUEB | Web Development | Semester 7 | 2023 - 2024

-The purpose of the project is to build a custom website and get knowledge in aspects such as:
+The purpose of the project is to gain knowledge in aspects such as:

-- HTML
+- node.js
-- CSS
+- MongoDB
-- Javascript
+- HTTP Request